Frequently Asked Question Menu

-- I’m a newly admitted student, can I submit electronic transcripts?
+- I’m starting my first quarter, can I submit electronic transcripts?

 - Graduate Studies is currently encouraging all students who have attended U.S. colleges and universities to submit those transcripts electronically if that service is offered by the academic records office at your institution.
 Transcripts must be ordered from the school and emailed to firstname.lastname@example.org.
 For students sending academic records from international institutions, please see our Transcript Requirements for New Admits webpage for specific instructions about sending your documents to us so that we can process them as quickly as possible.

 - I ordered my transcripts.
-When will my application portal be updated and my registration hold removed?
+When will my registration hold be removed?

 - Due to the campus shutdown in response to the pandemic, please note that transcript processing for admitted students has been delayed both at UC Davis and at most other institutions.
 Estimated processing time for electronic transcripts is 4-5 days after receipt by Graduate Studies.
 Physical transcripts may take weeks to arrive and be routed to Graduate Studies, and will then take a minimum of 5-10 business days for processing once received by our office.

 - I haven’t been able to obtain all my official transcripts, will I be able to register?